 Guide written by:

-Do you want to cosy up under a blanket that never gets cold?
+Do you want to cosy up under a heated blanket that never gets cold?
 Then an electric blanket might just be the answer!
 But how do you choose between different materials, sizes, features and power ratings?
 And what about safety and care requirements?
 Follow our guide to find the electric blanket that's right for you.

 - Power rating